YanLunHuang/Full-image-only-model-single-stream-/README.md

 This is the original one.
 There are some problem inside this branch.
 The weight data sended from testbench are empty.
-You have to use carefully!!1
+You have to use carefully!!!